 AVC can directly extract and convert audio from any given video into a limited number of formats, including MP3, AAC, WAVE, and others.
 Plus, the program allows you to download and convert YouTube and Google videos — though these are our preferred methods.

 HandBrake seemed to be on its last legs back in 2006 when the software’s initial creator, Eric Petit, dropped off the face of the Earth.
 However, its software development carried on with the help of a few ambitious folks who were driven to update and revise the existing software for a changing world.

-The open-source video converter now boasts one of the most expansive software packages for ripping and converting video files for playback on a number of popular devices, including iPhones, AppleTV, and Android tablets.
+The open-source video converter now boasts one of the most expansive software packages for ripping and converting video files for playback on a number of popular devices, including iPhones, smart TVs, and tablets.
 The interface is sleek and well-designed, with plenty of menu tabs for advanced features, all housed within a traditional UI that anyone familiar with Windows or MacOS will be able to understand.

 HandBrake can’t be topped when it comes to converting files to MP4 or MKV format, but, unfortunately, it also isn’t for those unwilling to learn the software.

 Prism is a converter and video editor that’s a great choice if you don’t really have a video editor at the moment, but still need to make changes to the video clip that you’re converting.
 The interface isn’t especially simple, but it follows a familiar formula and is easy to pick up quickly, with large buttons for the various functions: Add your video file, and you can get to work.
 The converter works with all common video formats and any format that uses the DirectShow codec, plus device-specific formats for smartphones, etc. Extra capabilities include adjust filters, brightness, contrast, and rotation, as well as create text overlays, watermarks, and other important features that you might need.